Nutrition Services

 We participate in the National School Lunch and School Breakfast Programs.
 This allows us to offer meals at no cost to students that qualify for free meals based on the need of the family.
 Contact us for information regarding this program.

 The meals are designed to meet the dietary guidelines for Americans with limited quantities of fat, saturated fat, and sodium.
 Additionally, we have partnered with the Life Time Foundation since 2016 to remove high fructose corn syrup, trans fats, and hydrogenated oils, hormones and antibiotics, bleached flour, artificial colors, flavors, sweeteners and preservatives from over 80% of our current menu items.
 Each meal is comprised of whole grains, fresh fruits and vegetables and low-fat milk to help students fuel their body and mind.
-Rest assured, when your child eats a school meal, he or she is getting a nutritious meal that will help him or her perform at his or her best!
+Rest assured, when your child eats a school meal, they are getting a nutritious meal that will help them perform at their best!

 The Food and Nutrition Services department is made up of a team of food and nutrition professionals that are dedicated to students’ health, well being and their ability to learn.
 We support learning by promoting healthy habits for lifelong nutrition and fitness practices.